-Allready have an existing project you wish to set up?
+Already have an existing project you wish to set up?
 Simply create a new deployment by following our wizard.

 - Connect your GitHub account

-We'll need your permission to install the IONOS Deploy Now App to your repositories.
+After you have signed up for Deploy Now, we'll need your permission to install the IONOS Deploy Now App to your repositories.
 You can either grant access to selected or all repositories in your account.
 You can edit or revoke these permissions any time.

 - Select your deployment source